 - Most flavours of Paxos won’t work if nodes have bugs such that they tell lies about what they had previously seen or stated (which are rather cryptically referred to as Byzantian failures).
 Bugs are, well, bugs and invalidate your warranty.

-- Paxos cannot make progress if no majority of nodes can reliably communicate with one another as it relies on majority consensus.
-Given that Paxos is designed to give consistency under network partitions the CAP theorem says you cannot have availability (make progress) during certain network disruptions.
+- Paxos cannot make progress if no majority of nodes can reliably communicate with one another as it relies on consensus.
+Paxos is designed to give consistency under network partitions the CAP theorem says you cannot have availability (make progress) during certain network disruptions.
 As Paxos is based on collaboration not an authoritative master one particular failure to make progress is duelling leaders which resembles a form of live-lock.
-Since this a well known failure mode the literature has plenty of recommendations about how break a duel such as randomised timeouts or backing off.
+Since this a well known failure mode the literature has plenty of recommendations about how break a leadership fight such as randomised timeouts or backing off.

 - The original specification of the algorithm doesn’t cover operational matters like changes of cluster membership or how to catch up a node which has been unreachable for a long while.
 Dynamic cluster membership is actually not that hard as it can be simply managed through the consensus algorithm itself so you “layer it over the top”.
 This is mentioned at the end of Paxos Made Simple